 Research background

 Patients with decompensated cirrhosis secondary to ascites or hepatic encephalopathy are at high risk of complication and readmission.
-Previous studies have determined that performing a paracentesis in these patient will improve inpatient mortality; however the effect of performing a paracentesis on 30-d readmission has not been studied.
+Previous studies have determined that performing a paracentesis in these patients will improve inpatient mortality; however, the effect of performing a paracentesis on 30-d readmission has not been studied.

 Research motivation